 A Malay enclave

 Kampong Gelam has its origins as a thriving port town and is Singapore's oldest urban quarter.
-In Malay, the word kampong means "compound", while glam is often attributed to the gelam (long-leaved paperbark tree), which was found and used locally for boat-making, medicine and even as a seasoning for food.
+In Malay, the word kampong means "compound", while "gelam" is often attributed to the long-leaved paperbark tree, which was commonly found in the area and used for boat-making, medicine and even as a seasoning for food.

 In 1822, Sir Stamford Raffles allocated the area to the Malay, Arab and Bugis communities.
 The area subsequently became one of the seats of Malay royalty in Singapore.